Housewives Without Children: Celebrating Life as a SAHW

 How I Became a Housewife

-Since his job was in a small town, his commute would be at least an hour each way.
+His commute was to be at least an hour each way.
 Mine would also be at least 30 minutes each way.
 Our work shifts also would differ.
 He works 3 p.m. to 11:30 p.m., and more than likely I would have found a 9-to-5 job.
 So if we lived this way, not only would he be on the road two hours a day, but we would barely see each other.

 Being an Independent Career Woman is Over-rated

-I can also say, after working in the corporate world for ten years, the only thing I missed when I left the job was the nice paycheck.
+I can also say, after working in the corporate world for many years, the only thing I didn't miss anything about it.

-The politics of the workplace—backstabbing, the blame-game, nightmare personalities, going after promotions and salary increases, etc.—was not for me.
+The politics of the workplace—he said/she said, the blame-game, nightmare personalities, fighting for salary increases, etc.—was not for me.

-If anyone had told me when I was in college that this is what it all came down to, and that this rat race was supposed to take 35 to 40 years of my life away, I never would have volunteered for it.
+If anyone had told me when I was in college that this is what it all came down to, and that this lifestyle was supposed to take 35 to 40 years of my life away, I never would have volunteered for it.

-I'm not competitive and I don't care about making a company profitable.
+I'm not competitive in general.
 In addition, I didn't want to spend my day around people who were absorbed in that lifestyle.
-So after ten years of it, I left my desk job that already left me unfulfilled anyway.
+So after a decade years of it, I left my desk job that already left me unfulfilled anyway.

 Choosing the Life of a Housewife

-So we moved to the small town where my husband could be at work in ten minutes, and I became a housewife.
-It was the best decision I ever made.
+So we moved to an area where my husband could be at work in ten minutes, and I became a housewife.
+It was the best decision.
 And it isn't just an ideal life for women who have children.
 Here is why I love being a stay-at-home-wife:

 I have made our home into a little oasis away from the rest of the world.
 Since I don't have to deal with most of the stresses of the outside world, I can concentrate on making our home comfortable, cozy, and most importantly, a welcoming place for my husband to come back to at night.
 He deals with the big, bad world, so massages, candles, and lots of love are always in store for him.

 I love cooking and baking and making meals with effort and care.
 In fact, I make almost everything from scratch.
-My husband and I eat out about four times per year.
 At home, I make dishes full of nutritious vegetables and delicious meats.
 I also bake sweets and breads freshly each week.
 When you cook from scratch at home you realize that food prepared at restaurants isn't any better.
 You won't miss eating out.

 I pride myself on perfecting a traditional, old-fashioned lifestyle that women lived for most of civilized history.
 Homemaking is indeed an art form and I like that as a SAHW I am in the minority of people who absorb themselves in this.
 I sew, decorate our home with homemade crafts like wreaths, and tend to a garden that feeds us vegetables plentifully.